Hatay dispute: Turkish annexation

+Ba'athist Syria–Turkey tensions

+Protests in Damascus by women demonstrators against Turkey's annexation of the Sanjak of Alexandretta in 1939.
+One of the signs reads: "Our blood is sacrificed for the Syrian Arab Sanjak."

-October 21, 1989 an airplane of the General Directorate of Land Registry and Cadastre of Turkey was shot down by a Syrian mig-21 jet, which violated the border in the Altınözü district of Hatay.
-In the incident, İsmail Faik Ayten, Talat Gencer, Yusuf Gören, Fikri Köşker, and Selahattin Çelik lost their lives.
+October 21, 1989, an airplane of the General Directorate of Land Registry and Cadastre of Turkey was shot down by a Syrian MiG-21 jet, which violated the border in the Altınözü district of Hatay.
 Although the Syrian delegation instantly blamed the attack on Armenian Secret Army for the Liberation of Armenia or the Kurdistan Workers' Party, investigations confirmed that it was entirely Syrian pilots who carried out the attack.
+Outside of Syria, Ba'athist propaganda under Saddam Hussein in Iraq also claimed Hatay, as well as Khuzestan, as Arab lands under occupation.
 When Bashar al-Assad came power, there was a lessening of the tensions as Assad did not demand that Hatay should be returned to Syria, however no official agreement was made.
 Under Assad, much progress was achieved, and 50 agreements were signed between Turkey and Syria in December 2009, although a water agreement over the Tigris and Euphrates rivers was halted when Turkey asked Syria to officially recognize Hatay as a Turkish province.

 In February 2011, the dispute over Hatay was almost solved, with both countries acknowledging the border, and planning to build a shared dam on the Orontes River.
 However, as a result of Recep Tayyip Erdoğan staunchly supporting the Syrian National Army during the Syrian civil war, all progress was halted, and the dispute over Hatay resurfaced.
 Ba'athist Syrian media increased its broadcasting of documentaries about the Arabness of Hatay, the history of the area, the Turkish annexation, and Turkification.
 Syrian organizations and parties also demanded an "end to the Turkish occupation".
 However, Bashar al-Assad had never directly mentioned the Hatay dispute.
 Tensions rose even further as a result of the demographic change in Hatay due to an increase in Syrian refugees.
 In addition, the Syrian Democratic Council, established by the Syrian Kurds, also used maps similar to those of the Ba'athist regime.
 (Note: Only the Syrian Democratic Forces, which is expected to join the new Syrian Armed Forces, have continued to show Hatay Province as part of Syria on its flag.
-However, the flag has appeared during the Syrian civil war before the Assad regime collapses in 2024.)
-The Turkish government has always considered it an offshoot of the PKK terrorist organization and has clashed with ANNES on numerous occasions.
+However, the flag has appeared during the Syrian civil war before the Assad regime collapsed in 2024.)
+The Turkish government has always considered it an offshoot of the PKK militant organization and has clashed with ANNES on numerous occasions.
+After the fall of the Assad regime, the Syrian transitional government removed Hatay from some official symbols.